Islandora-Collaboration-Group/ISLE/docs/1_system_process_overview/1_4_testing/testsite_guide.md

 * The install times stated below for each container are highly dependent on the enduser's available Internet bandwidth and could take more or less time accordingly.

+* The steps below assume the enduser is still shelled in (sshed) into the ISLE Host VM via a terminal on their local laptop.

 #### 1. MySQL image pull & container launch (10 - 20 mins)